broadinstitute/mock-provider/README.md

 ### Authorize

 The starting point of the OAuth dance.
-This is the endpoint that will "authenticate" and "authorize" the user and redirect the user back to the specified `redirect_uri` with an "access code" that will be used by Bond in the next step of the OAuth dance.
+This is the endpoint that will authenticate and authorize the user and redirect the user back to the specified `redirect_uri` with an "access code" that will be used by Bond in the next step of the OAuth dance.
+For this service, there is no authentication or authorization that will take place so it should just return immediately.

 #### Implementation